eklchan/radiobird/README.md

 - Native Base UI Library
 - Open Source Radio API

-*Disclaimer - RadioBird makes use your device's localStorage
+*Disclaimer - RadioBird makes use of your device's localStorage

 # Running RadioBird Dev Version

 First, make sure you have expo client app installed on your device.

-1. Fork & clone this repo 🍴
+1. Fork or clone this repo 🍴

 2. cd into the repo & run npm i to install node modules